How To Identify (and Handle) Humans Who Harm—Abusers and Psychopaths

 Without Conscience

 Without Conscience shares how we can spot and navigate the psychopaths among us.
 I’ve found this knowledge helps prevent so much confusion and harm on this spectrum.
 Psychopaths are far more common, appear far more normal, and they are far more dangerous than we think.
-I’ve found this book provides more security, sanity, and calm for ourselves and our loved ones.
+I’ve found this book provides more safety, sanity, and calm for ourselves and our loved ones.